99 Cooke Street · Downtown Edgartown, MA 02539

 Sophisticated contemporary American in the heart of Edgartown.
 Seasonal menu with locally sourced ingredients — try the lobster mac and grilled octopus.
 One of the island's most celebrated tables.

-theporthunter.com ↗A beloved Edgartown institution for over 50 years at 31 Dock Street, right on the harbor.
+Tap for contact ↓A beloved Edgartown institution for over 50 years at 31 Dock Street, right on the harbor.
 Sushi, raw bar, lobster quesadilla, and sustainably caught local seafood — with wraparound deck views and live music.
-A quintessential Vineyard night out.

-Google Maps: The Bite ↗One of our personal favorites — a great casual stop whether you're arriving or heading off island.
+Tap for contact ↓One of our personal favorites — a great casual stop whether you're arriving or heading off island.
 Cold drinks, good food, and a laid-back vibe that immediately puts you in the island mindset.
-The perfect bookend to any Vineyard trip.

 Three miles of rolling Atlantic surf and golden dunes — named one of Travel & Leisure's world's best beaches.
 Perfect for bodysurfing and long walks.
-A 10-minute bike or drive south. · Lifeguards in season.
+A 10-minute bike or drive south.
+Adjacent Norton Point allows over-sand driving with a permit. · Lifeguards in season.

-Take the legendary 2-minute Chappy Ferry from Edgartown dock to access wild, uncrowded beaches on "Chappy."
+Tap for directions ↓Take the legendary 2-minute Chappy Ferry from Edgartown dock to access wild, uncrowded beaches on "Chappy."
 East Beach and Cape Pogue are particularly spectacular — bring a picnic and make a day of it.
+Both are Trustees of Reservations properties; check their site for any closures before you go.

 Martha's Vineyard rewards every pace — from leisurely gallery walks to open-water sailing.
 Here are our favorite ways to spend the days.